-Milk Chocolate Creams I receive hundreds of letters daily in response to my maga- "I found your chocolates excellent.
+Try My New Candy It is different-very different.
+So far as I know it is the first perfect, successful combination of the best cream filling and Swiss Style Milk Chocolate coating.
+I am advertising it widely because it is new-it is different-and because it has made an immediate hit wherever it has been introduced.
+I call it Johnston's Swiss Style Milk Chocolate Creams I receive hundreds of letters daily in response to my magazine advertising.
+Here are some extracts: "I found your chocolates excellent.
 Send me two boxes."
 "Your chocolates are great.
 My dealer sells-, but I want another box of Johnston's."
 "Your sample received.
-I never ate better."
+I never ale better."
 "The best I have ever eaten.
-Enclosed find-etc." The difference is this-full, rich flavor-never too sweet.
+Enclosed find-etc." CA STEELS The difference is this-full, rich flavor-never too sweet.
 The coating just hard enough-never sticky.
 The cream filling firm, but melting-never too soft.
 The whole a delicious blending of flavors that captivates the palate.
 A trial convinces.
-Get a Generous Sample Box From Your Dealer For only 10 cents you can get our generous size introductory package from your dealer.
-An unequaled opportunity to try this delicious confection at small cost.
+Get a Generous Sample Box From Your Dealer Por only 10 cents you can get our generous size introductory package from your dealer.
+An unequaled opportunity to try this delictous confection at small cost.
 Ask him today.
-Each package is an exact reproduction in miniature of the exquisite gold box, tied with crimson satin ribbon, sold regularly at 30, 40, 60 and 80 cents.
+Each package is an exact reproduction in miniature of the exquisite gold box, tied with crimson satin ribbon, rold regularly at 30, 40, 60 and 80 cents.
 Try a sample box today.
-At your dealer's.
-Johnston, Milwaukee, Wis.
+At your dealer's, Johnston, Milwaukee, Wis.
+MEAT PRICES ON THE RISE Advance as Result of Beef Cattle, Which Cost More.